telerik/winforms-docs/controls/gauges/lineargauge/elements/working-with-needle-indicator.md

 ---
 title: Working with Needle Indicator
-page_title: Working with Needle Indicator | UI for WinForms Documentation
+page_title: Working with Needle Indicator - WinForms LinearGauge Control
 description: LinearGaugeNeedleIndicator is a scale indicator that points to a value.
 slug: winforms/gauges/lineargauge/elements/working-with-needle-indicator
 tags: working,with,needle,indicator